 Note - You must set up the archive host correctly prior to enabling the log archiving feature.
 (See EXAMPLE 1.)
-If you attempt to enable archiving while the configuration is invalid (for example, if the specified archive host does not exist), setarchiving exits with an error message if you request invalid configuration changes while archiving is enabled.
+If you attempt to enable archiving while the configuration is invalid (for example, if the specified archive host does not exist), setarchiving exits with an error message. setarchiving exits with an error message if you request invalid configuration changes while archiving is enabled.